brandonhenricks/XperienceCommunity.AspNetCore.HealthChecks/README.md

     services.AddKenticoHealthChecks();
 }
 ```
+#### Middleware Registration

-4. In your `Startup.cs` file (or wherever you configure your application), use the `UseHealthChecks` extension method on your `IApplicationBuilder` instance.
-Here's an example:
+In your `Startup.cs` file (or wherever you configure your application), use the `UseHealthChecks` extension method on your `IApplicationBuilder` instance.
+This registers the health checks as middleware.Here's an example:

 ```csharp
 public void Configure(IApplicationBuilder app)